 Apply Mulch

 Once you’ve applied mulch on the ground, you can cover the whole plant.
 You can use a special frost cloth for this.
 Alternatively, old bedsheets, newspapers, evergreen branches, straw or blankets will suffice.
-The idea is to build a kind of tent over the plant, not letting the cover actually touch the plant, because air still needs to be able to circulate around the plant.
+The idea is to build a kind of tent over the plant, not letting the cover actually touch the plant, because air still needs to be able to circulate around it.
 Weigh down the sides so they don’t blow open.

 Don’t Use Plastic on Its Own

-Wrap the Trunks
+Wrap Tree Trunks

 The Manitoba Co-operator says that too much sun can cause damage to vulnerable deciduous trees and shrubs.
 It can cause the plant to dry out and the bark to split.
 To prevent this, wrap the lower parts of the trunks in burlap.